mrdoob/three.js/threejs/lessons/threejs-shadows.md

 }
 ```

 We setup 2 lights.
-One is a `HemisphereLight` with the itensity set to 2 to really
+One is a `HemisphereLight` with the intensity set to 2 to really
 brighten things up.

 ```js